 DIAGNOSIS & TESTS

 - Gastroesophageal reflux disease, or GERD.
-GERD is similar to heartburn, and can usually be treated with medicine.
+This is similar to heartburn.
+It can usually be treated with medicine.